What Is Pareto Chart In Excel?

 The Pareto chart in Excel template is available as an in-built feature in Excel version 2016 and above.
 The below illustration shows how to create a Pareto chart in Excel using the template.

 Suppose the following table is our source data.

 The steps to create and insert a Pareto chart in Excel for the above table are:

 Step 1: First, click on a cell in the above table to select the entire table.

 And then, choose the options Insert > Insert Statistic Chart > Pareto.

-Alternatively, we can select the table and choose Insert > Recommended Charts options.
+Alternatively, we can select the table and choose the Insert > Recommended Charts option.